lxqueen/ravens-codex/Wiki/Characters/Helga.md

 - [[Reassigned]] *(main character)*

 ## Other Notes
-- TBA used the Summoned third-party playbook from *Monster of the Week*.
+- Helga used the Summoned third-party playbook from *Monster of the Week*.